Prescribing Morse scalar curvatures: pinching and Morse theory: Non-existence results

 with negative Hamiltonian energy, cf. Subsection \ref{ss:sing-sol}, such that

-Since the unit normal to $A_\e$ points toward the origin, by Lemma \ref{l:cons-law} the right-hand side of \eqref{eq:poho2} is positive for $\e$ sufficiently small.
+Since the unit normal to $A_\e$ points toward the origin, the right-hand side of \eqref{eq:poho2} is by Lemma \ref{l:cons-law} positive for $\e$ sufficiently small.
 On the other hand the left-hand side of \eqref{eq:poho2} is negative by radial monotonicity of $K_0 \circ \pi^{-1}$ and positivity of $u$, so we reach a contradiction.

-{\bf Case 2.} Suppose there exists $x_m \to 0$ such that
+{\bf Case 2.} Suppose there exists $x_m \longrightarrow 0$ such that